ysmish/EYO_Project/README.md

 ---

 ## Future Improvements
+- Enhance the React UI with more advanced features like drag-and-drop email management.
+- Add real-time notifications for new emails.
-- Add UI for the web server like Gmail.
+- Implement email attachments handling in the web interface.
-- Add a database for more better data management.
+- Add a database for better data management and scalability.
+- Implement email templates and formatting options.

 ---